revenol/DROO/README.md

     ```
       from memoryPyTorch import MemoryDNN
     ```
     if you are using Tensorflow 2 or PyTorch.

-### The DROO algorithm is coded based on [Tensorflow 1.x](https://www.tensorflow.org/install/pip).
-If you are fresh to deep learning, please start with [Tensorflow 2](https://www.tensorflow.org/install) or [PyTorch](https://pytorch.org/get-started/locally/), whose codes are much cleaner and easier to follow.

 ### DROO is illustrated here for single-slot optimization.
-If you tend to use DROO in multiple-slot continuous control problems, please refer to our [LyDROO](https://github.com/revenol/LyDROO) project.
+If you tend to apply DROO for multiple-slot continuous control problems, please refer to our [LyDROO](https://github.com/revenol/LyDROO) project.